-When choosing trees for small gardens, it’s particularly important to do your research.
+When choosing trees for small gardens, it’s important to do your research.
 Crucially, find out the ultimate height of the tree and how long it takes to reach that height.
 Some species are slow growing and might initially fit very well in a small garden but over time could dwarf your space, blocking out light and potentially damaging the foundations of your house.

-Fortunately, there are plenty of tree species and cultivars with a compact habit that won’t outgrow their surroundings.
+Fortunately, there’s plenty of tree species and cultivars with a compact habit that won’t outgrow their surroundings.
 A well-chosen tree, positioned effectively, will make a beautiful focal point and provide interest throughout the year.

 Choose trees with berries to attract birds and provide perches and nesting sites.
 Or, for abundant harvests, grow apple, pear or cherry trees.

 If you’re not sure where to place your tree, growing it in a pot could be the solution – position it in different locations and take it with you if you move.
 This is also useful if you need to protect the tree in winter.

 If you’re looking for something really small, consider shrubs.
 Many can be crown lifted to give the look of a small tree while being shorter in stature – shrubs to try this with include viburnums, lilacs and elaeagnus.